SEKOIA-IO/documentation/docs/xdr/develop/quickstart.md

    # This information is retrieved with the action "List the roles of a community"
 ```

+!!!
+Note
+    Such requests that create or update resources on the server may request to **ALSO** add parameters in the URL to specify the object one wants to have action on.
+With SEKOIA.IO API you will often pass through the URL the UUID of the specific object you are expecting to be modified.

 ## Python scripts
 Python is a language that can be used to interact with the SEKOIA.IO API.
-Please find below two examples, one with a `GET` request with `query parameters` and another with a `POST` request and an `application/json` body.
+Please find bellow two examples, one with a `GET` request with `query parameters` and another with a `POST` request and an `application/json` body.

 ### Get request with query parameters
 In this example, we want to get information about the rule "Suspicious Windows Defender Exclusion Command".
-We can get this information using the endpoint [List Rules](https://docs.sekoia.io/develop/rest_api/operation_center/configuration/#tag/rules-catalog/operation/get_rules_resource)
+We can get this information using the endpoint [List Rules](https://docs.sekoia.io/develop/rest_api/operation_center/configuration/#tag/rules-catalog/operation/get_rules_resource).
+As you can see in this documentation no parameter is mandatory (otherwise it will explicitly be written "required" in red color) for this request to be successfully executed but to fit our need we chose to use the `match[name]` parameter defined as "Match rules by their name (separated by commas).".
 The following script will try to retrieve this information and print the result to STDOUT.

 ```python